degree9/karma/README.md

 # karma
-Karma - WebSlides built with ClojureScript
+Karma - Presentations that are Good.